 Harness the Power of Video. — Vision is the sense we most depend on, so it’s no mystery that video is the most used content on social sites.
 Publish some sleek video with emotional appeal.
 Find some video tools that are easy to use, and let consumer video marketing social media engage your audience.

 Be Obsessed with Customer Service. — Exceptional service is the most important thing any business can offer in contrast with competitors.
-Being a small business means you have a big opportunity to build a more personal, stronger rapport with your customers.
+Being a small retail business means you have a big opportunity to build a more personal, stronger rapport with your customers.
 People want more than results.
 They want a great customer experience.
 It’s the primary way great companies distinguish themselves and build their brands.

 Let’s bring this home.